 Taken

-Here is a shot of the rear of the previous building on Martin Street,
+Here are two shots of the rear of the previous building on Martin Street,

-taken with telephoto from across the river on Newell Street.
-A big
+with a telephoto from across the river on Newell Street at the

 chunk of the rear is missing and the floor is exposed.
-Notice the
+If you look

 *Henry S. writes: "This building was once a fruit and vegetable business around